datacarpentry/spreadsheet-ecology-lesson/episodes/04-quality-control.md

 > {: .solution}
 {: .challenge}

-It is nice to do be able to do these scans in spreadsheets, but we also can do these checks in a programming language like R, or in OpenRefine or SQL.
+It is nice to be able to do these scans in spreadsheets, but we also can do these checks in a programming language like R, or in OpenRefine or SQL.